-Discovery of molecular pathway of Alzheimer's disease reveals new drug targetsNovember 20th, 2012 in Alzheimer's disease & dementia /
+Discovery of molecular pathway of Alzheimer's disease reveals new drug targetsNovember 20, 2012 in Medicine & Health / Alzheimer's disease & dementia

 The discovery of the molecular pathway that drives the changes seen in the brains of Alzheimer's patients is reported today, revealing new targets for drug discovery that could be exploited to combat the disease.
 The study gives the most detailed understanding yet of the complex processes leading to Alzheimer's.